rbuchberger/jekyll_picture_tag/docs/example_presets.md

   tablet: 'max-width: 900px'
   mobile: 'max-width: 600px'

-# Markup presets allow you to group settings together, and select one of them by name in your jekyll
+# Markup presets allow you to group settings together, and select one of them by
-# tag.
+# name in your jekyll tag.
 All settings are optional.
 markup_presets:
-  # If you don't specify a preset in the liquid tag (just say
-  # {% picture image.jpg %}), you'll get the 'default' preset:

   default:
-    # What form the output markup should take.
+    # What form the output markup should take:
     markup: auto

     # Must be an array, and order matters.
 Defaults to just 'original', which
     # does what you'd expect.
     formats: [webp, original]

-    # Must be an array: which image sizes (width in pixels) to generate (unless directed otherwise
+    # Must be an array: which image sizes (width in pixels) to generate (unless
-    # below).
-If not specified, will use sensible default values.
+    # directed otherwise below).
+If not specified, will use sensible default
+    # values.
     widths: [200, 400, 800, 1600]

-    # Alternate source images (for art direction) are associated with media query presets.
-Here, you
+    # Alternate source images (for art direction) are associated with media
-    # can optionally specify a different set of sizes to generate for those alternate source images.
+    # query presets.
+Here, you can optionally specify a different set of sizes
-    # This is how you avoid generating a 1600 pixel wide image that's only shown on narrow screens.
+    # to generate for those alternate source images.
+This is how you avoid
+    # generating a 1600 pixel wide image that's only shown on narrow screens.
     # Must be arrays.
     media_widths:
       mobile: [200, 400, 600]
       tablet: [400, 600, 800]

-    # For building the 'sizes' attribute on img and source tags. specifies how wide the image will
+    # For building the 'sizes' attribute on img and source tags. specifies how
-    # be when a given media query is true.
-Note that every source in a given <picture> tag will have
+    # wide the image will be when a given media query is true.
+Note that every
-    # the same associated sizes attribute.
+    # source in a given <picture> tag will have the same associated sizes
+    # attribute.
     sizes:
       mobile: 100vw
       tablet: 80vw

     # Specifies an optional, unconditional size attribute.
-Can be given alone, or if specified in
+Can be given alone,
-    # combination with 'sizes' below, will be given last (when no media queries apply).
+    # or if specified in combination with 'sizes' below, will be given last
+    # (when no media queries apply).
     size: 800px

     # Specify the properties of the fallback image.
-If not specified, will return a 900 pixel
+If not specified, will
-    # wide image in the original format.
+    # return a 900 pixel wide image in the original format.
     fallback_width: 800
     fallback_format: original